Negative SEO: What It Is And How To Stay Safe?

 Hackers may try to get unauthorized access to the target website’s server or content management system (CMS).
 Once inside, they can insert malicious code, remove material, and make other modifications that have a severe impact on the site’s speed and security.

-To see whether you have any security concerns, go to Google Search Console and select the Security concerns option.
+To determine if you have any security concerns, visit Google Search Console and select the ‘Security concerns’ option.
 If there are no security problems, you will get the following notice.

 4. Smear Campaigns

-For example, in 2019, Spotify filed a complaint with the European Commission accusing Apple of anti-competitive activity by unfairly pushing its own music streaming service, Apple Music, while blocking competitors such as Spotify.
+For example, in 2019, Spotify filed a complaint with the European Commission, accusing Apple of anti-competitive activity by unfairly pushing its own music streaming service, Apple Music, while blocking competitors such as Spotify.

 5. Unauthorized Hotlinking